Islam and gender segregation: Afghanistan

-Immediately after 2021 Taliban offensive all universities became sex-segregated all over the country.
+Immediately after 2021 Taliban offensive all universities became sex-segregated nationwide.
 Since March 2022, Taliban started to segregate all amusement parks and resorts by sex.
-Ministry for the Propagation of Virtue and the Prevention of Vice (Afghanistan) stated that in Kabul males can go to amusement parks on Wednesdays, Thursdays, Fridays and Saturdays while females can go to amusement parks on Sundays, Mondays and Tuesdays.
-This ministry added no one is allowed to complain emphasizing that men are not allowed to enter parks on women's days.
+Ministry for the Propagation of Virtue and the Prevention of Vice (Afghanistan) stated that in Kabul, males can go to amusement parks on Wednesdays, Thursdays, Fridays and Saturdays, while females can go to amusement parks on Sundays, Mondays and Tuesdays.
+This ministry added that no one is allowed to complain, emphasizing that men are not allowed to enter parks on women's days.

 Egypt

-During the mid 20th century movements in Egypt implemented laws regarding the public sex segregation.
+During the mid-20th century, movements in Egypt implemented laws regarding public sex segregation.
 This included the segregation of women on trains, organized by the Muslim Brotherhood.
 Before this new era, gender segregation was only applied to areas of religious ceremony.

-The idea of a “Pink taxi” in Egypt emerged after numerous women demanded women-only cabs.
+The idea of a "Pink taxi" in Egypt emerged after numerous women demanded women-only cabs.
 Advocates of the idea claimed that the taxis would help shield women against possible harassment and sexual assault.